JUNE 2021 EDITION

 THANK YOU TO Mrs. McGuffie (Xavier's Mom) for purchasing a Jaguar Elite Package for a family!

 We want to celebrate YOU in this section.
 Please send any awesome news that you may have (wedding, new addition to the family, milestones, birthdays, anniversaries, pregnancy, new job, etc.) to Mrs. Lindsay at: email@example.com

-Check out our Instagram @wearejcs to see OUR March Jaguar Birthdays!!!
+Check out our Instagram @wearejcs to see OUR April and May Jaguar Birthdays!!!

-If your Jaguar will celebrate a birthday in March, please send Mrs. Lindsay their photo with their birthday cake or birthday outfit on along with the birthdate and how old they turned via email: LLindsay5@schools.nyc.gov.
-Please send by April 5th.
+If your Jaguar will celebrate a birthday in June, please send Mrs. Lindsay their photo with their birthday cake or birthday outfit on along with the birthdate and how old they turned via email: LLindsay5@schools.nyc.gov.

 SPECIAL EDUCATION NEWS

 We are finally at the last month of the school year!
 June is here!
 JCS ENL students will engage read aloud and narratives about various culture and identity.
 In reading, we are continuing small group guided reading, we will continue to practice decoding strategies and continue to work on comprehension strategies.
 In writing, we are continuing to work on writing multiple complex and expanded sentences.
 A helpful way to strengthen your child writing is to build and create sentences using sight words and vocabulary words we have learned in class.
 Please try this at home.
 Please continue to keep reading at home, reading independently at home is helpful to help your child improve their reading skills and comprehension.
 Look out for June's parent workshop discussing home language supports and supporting your child in the summer.